Beau28713/Beau28713/README.md

 Hello My name is Beau, Im currently an Electronics Engineering Tech in the Aerospace field.
-I'm slowly (very slowly) working on becoming a Software Engineer.
-I'm fully self taught with no
+I'm working on becoming a Software Engineer.
-formal software develpment education.
 I'm open to anyone that wants to help and or colaborate.
 Feel free to open issues or do pull request if you have any suggestions or improvments.
 I love to learn
 and make new friends.